harryranakl/scaffold-eth/README.md

-# Welcome to Scaffold-eth - eip gas prices calculator
+# Welcome to Scaffold-eth - flashbots explorer
 Scaffold-eth is everything you need to get started building decentralized applications on Ethereum! 🚀

 # About Scaffold-eth